What is dietary fibre?

 - Soluble fibre binds with cholesterol-like substance (such as bile) which then removes from the body, and helps stabilise blood sugar.
 In this way dietary fibre is effective in controlling health problems associated with high cholesterol, coronary heart disease, and diabetes.

 - High-fibre foods tend to be low in energy and is more satiety which can prevent us from overeating.
 Therefore, high-fibre foods are useful in controlling body weight.
+A sustained high-fibre diet also reduces the risk of colorectal cancer.

 How to increase the dietary the following